Machine Learning-based Two-Stage Graph Sparsification for the Travelling Salesman Problem: Method

 A global score threshold works poorly because node degrees in $\Gbase$ vary widely.
 We instead use a \emph{node-level} rule.
 For each node $i$, let $\delta(i)$ be its incident candidate edges sorted by descending score.
 We define a local softmax distribution:

 where $s_i^{\max} = \max_{e \in \delta(i)} s_e$ and $T > 0$ is a temperature.
 We keep the top edges by descending score until their cumulative softmax mass reaches a threshold $\eta \in (0,1]$, with a hard floor of $m_{\min}{=}2$ edges per node to preserve tour feasibility.
 The threshold $\eta$ controls the sparsity-coverage trade-off: smaller $\eta$ retains fewer edges (sparser graph, lower coverage); larger $\eta$ retains more.
 Nodes with spread-out scores keep more edges; nodes with a clear winner keep fewer.
 The final graph $\Gkeep$ is the union of edges retained from both endpoints.

-We fix the pruning temperature at $T{=}1$ and select the cumulative-mass threshold $\eta$ on the validation set: among all $\eta$ values that achieve ${\geq}99\%$ coverage on the validation instances, we choose the one that produces the fewest remaining edges (the most aggressive pruning within the coverage constraint).
+This node-level softmax rule is, to our knowledge, a novel design for learned graph sparsification; the conventional alternative, a global score threshold, fails because node degrees in $\Gbase$ vary widely across the graph.
+Parameter values and selection procedure are in Section~\ref{sec:experiment_params}.